codatta/jekyll_blog/_posts/2025-12-14-ERC-8004 × Codatta: The Reconstruction Episode — I Became You When I Grew Up.markdown

+---
+layout: post
+title:  "ERC-8004 × Codatta: The Reconstruction Episode — I Became You When I Grew Up"
+date:   2025-12-14 13:00:00 +0800
+categories: [Blockchain]
+author: jason404
+status: opinion
+tags: [Web3, AI, ERC-8004]
+excerpt: "Reconstruction is the first approach to integrating Codatta with ERC-8004, which is rebuilding the Codatta DID using the ERC-8004 standard"
+---

 # **Reborn as the Lord of** `ERC-8004`

 Rebirth, time-travel, and domineering CEOs have been blockbuster genres in recent years, practically making people unable to stop reading.
 After consuming **so many power-fantasy novels that the usual stuff no longer does it for me.**